 Transitioning from Paper to EMR Systems

-Since the passage of Obama's HITECH Bill transition from paper to EMR jumped from a mid-level position on many practitioner's to do lists to a legal and pressing necessity.
+Since the passage of Obama's HITECH Bill, the transition out of paper & into EHR jumped from a mid-level position on the practitioner "to-do list" and became a legal and pressing necessity.
 The expectation of both government bodies and clients has brought this issue to the front door of aesthetic practices as well.

-Today compliance is built into a good EMR platform and most software systems are quite capable of providing medical facilities with their basic record keeping needs.
+Today compliance is built into a good Electronic Health Record platform and many software systems are quite capable of providing medical facilities with basic record keeping needs.
 Aesthetics, however, is a different animal entirely, software for our industry needs to go a step further.

 Aesthetic Record New Client Profile